A very grand 4 star Castle Hotel near Dublin Airport, Cabra Castle is a beautiful sight both i Read more [...]

 Most Famous Guests: Oscar Wilde, Ronald Reagan, John Lennon.

-Perhaps the most renowned of all the Castle Hotels in Ireland, the 5 star Ashford Castle in Co.
+The most renowned of all Ireland’s Castle Hotels, 5 star Ashford Castle in Co.
 Galway, is an extremely impressive property, with an extravagant setting, an imposing exterior and very lavish interiors.
 Those factors combined with a great range of modern facilities, fantastic food and extremely high levels of service, make Ashford Castle a fairly consistent choice for any list of the best hotels in Ireland, Europe, and quite possibly the world.

 They have a huge choice of rooms and suites, 83 in total, as well as one private ‘Hideaway Cottage‘ on the castle grounds.
 They are all individually designed, and with great attention to detail, containing many well chosen antique furniture pieces, works of art and high quality fabrics that compliment the castle’s original features.
 The result is old fashioned elegance and opulence but with all the modern luxuries of a five star hotel.